-Claiming this measure reduces the water demand for all uses considered by EDGE.
+Claiming this measure reduces the water demand for all end uses selected by the user and considered by EDGE.

 EDGE assumes that the rainwater is being used within the building.

 If the rainwater is being used only to irrigate the landscape, the project team shall demonstrate that: